gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 ## Where am I?

-Before every git command you perform, you need to orient yourself first.
-If you don't know where you are, how can you expect to get where you want to.
+Before every git command, I need to orient myself.
+If I don't know where I am, I can't expect to get where I want to.
 This is especially true with git.

-When you perform a git command often you don't end up where you intended to, therefore before every action I take, I run `git status`.
+When you perform a git command, often you don't end up where you intended to, therefore run `git status` before every action.
 It is my single most used command with git.

 ### Git is trying to help

-I run `git status` before and after every command I run.
+I run `git status` before and after every command.
 Partly because my command may not do what I intended it to, and second, git is trying to help me.
-I know it feels just the opposite sometimes, but if you read carefully the output of git status, you will find possible commands that you should run next.
+I know it feels just the opposite sometimes, but if you read the output of git status carefully, you will find possible commands that you should run next.

 Like in this example with changes in my working copy.
 It tells how I can stage files to be comitted, but also how to undo changes.